after12am/bobo/README.md

 BoobyTrap
 =========

-BoobyTrap is a bot tweets an artificially created message using second order markov chain method.
-By using markov chain, BoobyTrap tweets as if human tweets.
-Markov chain is available in case of having relation each other.
-Especially text.
-Let's play on words.
+BoobyTrap is a bot tweets an artificially created message using second order
+<a href="http://en.wikipedia.org/wiki/Markov_chain">markov chain method</a>.
+This method is a mathematical system that undergoes transitions from one state to another, between a finite or countable number of possible states.
+This method is available in case of having relationships each other and is particularly effective for text.
+By using this, bot tweets as if human tweets.
+This personification system is really absorbing.
+If interested, let's play on words.

 ## Demo